Should I grow my business?

 See a SWOT analysis example.

-As well as analysing your own business, you should examine the market you operate in and your competitors.
-See how to measure performance and set targets.
+As well as analysing your own business, you should also examine the market you operate in and your competitors.